 When Meldrid Serna, who was brought to the US illegally as a child, looked into the prospect of moving to Canada a couple of months ago, her hopes of being in one place with her family without the threat of deportation were quickly dashed.

-With the end of Deferred Action for Childhood Arrivals (DACA) coming in six months, hundreds of thousands of other young people could lose protection—unless an increasingly-hostile-to-Trump Congress does something about it.
+With the end of Deferred Action for Childhood Arrivals coming in six months, hundreds of thousands of other young people could lose protection—unless an increasingly hostile to Trump Congress does something about it.
 For many of these young people, Canada won't be an option either.

-About 800,000 DACA recipients, or "DREAMers" as they're often called, who were brought to the US by their parents illegally, had permission to temporarily stay in the US under the Obama-era program.
-Although DACA offered no pathways for DREAMers to get citizenship, they could renew their permit every two years so long as they met certain educational requirements and had no criminal history.
+About 800,000 DACA recipients or "Dreamers" as they're often called, who were brought to the US by their parents illegally, had permission to temporarily stay in the US under the Obama-era program.
+Although DACA offered no pathways to citizenship, they could renew their permit every two years, so long as they met certain educational requirements and had no criminal history.

 "These individuals are low-hanging fruit for us," Omidvar said.
 "They speak fluent English, they've been educated in the US, most of them have been to college or university, some of them have work experience.
 They understand the North American working culture.

-The express-entry program, which prioritizes skilled immigrants in specific sectors of the economy, is based on a points system, and getting to the top of the line isn't easy.
+The express entry program, which prioritizes skilled immigrants in specific sectors of the economy, is based on a points system, and getting to the top of the queue isn't easy.

 "That's why I say it's false hope because there are no special rules for DACA," said Sharma.

-"Of course, those under DACA or DREAMers could make great additions to Canada's multicultural fabric," he continued.
+"Of course, those under DACA or dreamers could make great additions to Canada's multicultural fabric," he continued.
 "I would like more of a wait-and-see attitude before we react and hyperventilate every time Donald Trump announces a measure that perhaps doesn't accord with our own personal values."
+Follow Tamara on Twitter.